 It seems any film set in ‘outer space’ will have the daunting honour of being compared, almost always unfavourably, to 2001: A Space Odyssey (1968).
 Hailed as the greatest achievement in cinematic history, Kubrick’s cold, grand masterpiece has been keeping audiences mystified since its release 46 years ago and banished all subsequent cinematic offerings to potentially rest in its long shadow.
 This hasn’t deterred directors though: the bar has been set, and 2001-inspired greats in their own right have followed.

 The past two years alone have produced two very admirable additions to the genre.
-Gravity (2013) pushed the special effects envelope ever further and, with its sparse plot and woozy visuals, was a complete success in creating what Kubrick refers to as “a non-verbal experience (that) attempts to communicate more to the subconscious and to the feelings than it does to the intellect.”
+Gravity (2013), with its sparse plot and woozy visuals was a complete success in creating what Kubrick refers to as “a non-verbal experience (that) attempts to communicate more to the subconscious and to the feelings than it does to the intellect.”
 For Gravity’s Ryan (Sandra Bullock), space is a nothingness from which she recreates herself, and her landing on Earth sees her learning to walk again like a newborn.

 Second in line is Christopher Nolan’s flashy Interstellar (2014), a visually impressive eco-sci-fi drama.
 Where Kubrick’s piece of cinema presents images for the audience to interpret as they wish, Interstellar invites a more intellectual approach, and any metaphysical flourishes are dropped in favour of basic human priorities – survival and family.
 Despite these major thematic differences, nods to 2001 come thick and fast, from composer Hans Zimmer’s Straussian organ-crescendo score, to the film’s impressively psychedelic, time-bending conclusion.